 Including employment experiences and interests outside of the classroom.

 - The College of Pharmacy website provides detailed information regarding standards required for continuation in the Pharm.D. program, as well as graduation requirements.

 - We strongly encourage Pharm.D. applicants to submit all of their application materials by the December 1 Early Action deadline.
-The Admission Committee makes every effort to notify Pharm.D. applicants of their admission status mid January.
+The admission committee makes every effort to notify Pharm.D. applicants of their admission status in mid-January.
 We do elect to review mid-year senior grades from many applicants to Pharm.D. before issuing a final admission decision.

 - Applicants who are not admissible to the Pharm.D. program who may be admissible to other programs at URI will have an opportunity to request consideration for admission to another major.

-All incoming students, including those accepted into the College of Pharmacy’s Pharm.D. program, begin in University College for Academic Success, URI’s designated academic advising college.
+All incoming students, including those accepted into the College of Pharmacy’s Pharm.D. program, are initially enrolled in in University College for Academic Success, URI’s academic advising college.

 Students accepted as Pharm.D. majors must maintain their eligibility in the program by successfully completing two pre-professional years of coursework and a formal interview.
 The interview with College of Pharmacy faculty assesses the students’ verbal and written communication skills, understanding of the pharmacy profession, and commitment to patient care.

-Within the pre-professional curriculum, there are 19 specific general education courses that students must take—passing each with a minimum GPA of 2.5 and receiving no other grade less than a C-.
+Within the pre-professional curriculum, there are 19 specific general education courses; students must pass each of these courses with a minimum GPA of 2.5 and earn no other grade below C-.
 Students must complete the required Communications and Writing courses by the end of the their third semester (fall of the second year) at which time they must successfully complete the formal interview to proceed into the first professional year (P1) of the curriculum.